Hitler's SS: Portrait in Evil: Plot

 Helmut and Karl Hoffman are two brothers who grow up in the Great Depression of the Weimar Republic, witness the coming to power of the Nazi Party and the establishment of the Third Reich.
 Karl, an unemployed mechanic, is enthusiastic about the Nazis and joins the Sturmabteilung (SA), the Nazi Party militia, after hearing its commander, Ernst Röhm, speak at a Nazi Party rally.
 Helmut is reluctant and thinks the Nazis are simply another political party.

-Helmut, who is a university student in Munich, is eventually talked into joining the Schutzstaffel, by Reinhard Heydrich in particular, after witnessing a meeting in the Ruhr between Hitler, Kurt Baron von Schröder, Emil Kirdorf, and other German industrialists.
+Helmut, who is a university student in Munich, is eventually talked into joining the Schutzstaffel, by Reinhard Heydrich in particular, after witnessing a meeting in the Ruhr between Adolf Hitler, Kurt Baron von Schröder, Emil Kirdorf, and other German industrialists.
 Helmut is commissioned an SS officer in the Sicherheitsdienst (SD), the intelligence agency of the SS, right before Hitler comes to power, whereas Karl has already been an SA member for a year.
 Karl is distressed due to tensions between the SA and the SS and claims that the SS is trying to make it look like the SA is the "party’s garbage collector".

 The entire first half of the film leads up to the Night of the Long Knives.
-The liquidation of the SA leadership, old enemies and the shooting of Ernst Röhm then transpire.
+The liquidation of the SA leadership, old enemies and the shooting of Röhm then transpire.
 During this time, Karl is arrested and sent to Dachau.
 Using his connections within the SS, Helmut gets Karl freed but Heydrich cautions that Karl had better behave himself or else Helmut would find himself "running short of friends."

 The next five years preceding World War II are treated hurriedly.
 The film pays homage to Kristallnacht only in a brief scene, and then the film skips to Helmut personally being involved with the selection of prisoners to murder for the Gleiwitz incident.
 During the war itself, the film portrays Helmut becoming involved in the paperwork of the Holocaust.
 Karl meanwhile becomes an anti-Nazi, is drafted in the Wehrmacht, and becomes an officer on the Eastern Front.

 Helmut becomes an SS-Oberführer, but is extremely disillusioned with the SS and the Nazi Party by the end of the film.
 Karl deserts from the army around the time of the assassination attempt against Hitler on 20 July and wanders Germany, observing the war torn rubble of German cities.
 In late April 1945, Helmut deserts from the SS, but is killed by an SS patrol while trying to flee Berlin.
-The film ends with Karl and his lover Mitzie standing in the ruins of Stuttgart, after learning his parents and little brother Hans—who fought with the Hitler Youth during the battle of Berlin—are all dead.
+The film ends with Karl and his lover Mitzie Templer standing in the ruins of Stuttgart, after learning his parents, Albrecht and Gerda, and little brother Hans—who fought with the Hitler Youth during the battle of Berlin—are all dead.